IMF says global debt well above pre-pandemic levels despite steep 2021 drop

 In dollar terms, global debt continued to rise, although at a much slower rate, reaching a record $235 trillion last year.

+Debt ratios are expected to drop further in most countries in 2022 given nominal GDP growth, but 2023 would usher in a much flatter profile given forecast economic declines in many economies and the rising costs of servicing debt, IMF fiscal affairs director Vitor Gaspar told a panel.

-The global lender said private debt, which includes non-financial corporate and household obligations, drove the overall reduction, decreasing by 6 percentage points to 153% of GDP, citing data for 190 countries.
+The global lender said private debt, which includes non-financial corporate and household obligations, drove the overall reduction, decreasing by 6 percentage points to 153% of GDP in 2021, citing data for 190 countries.

-The drop of 4 percentage points for public debt, to 96 percent of GDP, was the largest such drop in decades, it said.
+The drop of 4 percentage points for public debt, to 96% of GDP, was the largest such drop in decades, it said.

 The unusually large swings in debt ratios - or "global debt rollercoaster" - were caused by the economic rebound from COVID-19 and the ensuring swift rise in inflation, the IMF said.